mostafaadel7/final-project/README.md

 # AWS Infrastructure Deployment and Web Application Hosting.

 ## Project Overview
 This project demonstrates the deployment of a scalable, secure, and highly available web application using AWS services.
-The infrastructure is managed using Infrastructure as Code (IaC) principles.

 ## Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites)